sasaurabh11/ComapanyDetails/README.md

-Company Directory App
+# Company Directory App

-The Company Directory App is a web application built with React for the frontend and Flask for the backend.
-It allows users to search and filter companies based on various criteria such as company name, revenue, founded year, location, and more.
-Users can also sort the company data by different attributes and view the details of each company.
+Welcome to the Company Directory App!
+This application allows users to search, filter, and sort through a directory of companies based on various criteria such as company name, revenue, location, and more.

-Features
+## Features

-Search: Search for companies based on keywords.
+- **Search**: Search for companies by entering keywords.
-Filtering: Filter companies by location and other relevant criteria.
+- **Filtering**: Filter companies based on location and other relevant criteria.
-Sorting: Sort the company data by various attributes such as name, revenue, founded year, etc.
+- **Sorting**: Sort companies by name, revenue, founded year, and other attributes.
-Responsive Design: The application adapts seamlessly to different screen sizes.
+- **Responsive Design**: The application is designed to work seamlessly across different devices and screen sizes.

-Technologies Used
+## Technologies Used

-Frontend: React, Axios, HTML, CSS
+- **Frontend**: React, Axios, HTML, CSS
-Backend: Flask, MongoDB
+- **Backend**: Flask, MongoDB
-Other Tools: dotenv, CORS
+- **Other Tools**: dotenv, CORS

+## Installation

+To run the Company Directory App locally, follow these steps:

+1. Clone the repository to your local machine: